 Company Renewal: UK company renewal involves an annual process of confirming and updating a company’s information with Companies House along with fees.
 Failing to renew can result in penalties or the company being struck off the register.

-VAT Registration and Returns: If the company’s taxable turnover exceeds the VAT threshold, it must register for VAT and submit VAT returns (usually quarterly).
+VAT Registration and Returns: If the company’s taxable turnover exceeds £90,000 in any rolling 12-month period, it must register for VAT and submit VAT returns (usually quarterly).
 Companies can also register voluntarily for VAT.

 Pay As You Earn (PAYE): If your company employs staff, it must register for PAYE with HMRC and operate a payroll.
 This helps to ensure income tax and National Insurance contributions are deducted from employees’ salaries and reported to HMRC.